antonionetu/Go-Boilerplate/README.md

 - All calls to the inner layer are made through the interface (!).
 - Data is transferred in a format that is convenient for business logic (`internal/entity`).

-For example, you need to access the database from HTTP (controller).
 Both HTTP and database are in the outer layer, which means they know nothing about each other.
 The communication between them is carried out through `usecase` (business logic):